 52 High Street

-A former residential property tastefully converted in a modern style and opened in April 2017.
+A former residential property.
 On entry into the parquet floored drinking area there are several tables, both high and low level, but mostly bench seating.
 A door opposite leads to further seating in the courtyard at the rear which also gives access through doors to the toilets.
 At least 8 beers and Turners cider may be provided by gravity from the temperature controlled cellar to the left.
 Casks that are available or coming soon are listed on a chalkboard on the wall but clipboards with paper lists are also provided.
-As well as ABV and price per pint, a PT number is displayed referring to the Periodic Table of Beer Styles.
 A good selection of refrigerated bottled beers, mainly Belgian but also American and other countries are kept.
 Service may be to your seat at busy times.
 Beers may be ordered as pints, halves or 3 one-third-pint samplers on beer bats.
 Glasses are lined and oversize to provide full measure and less spillage.
 Snacks are available including crisps, nuts, Scotch Eggs or Cheese and Pickle.
 Newspapers are in a rack for customer's use.

 - Malling Town Club

 Large, comfortable club in town centre.
 Snooker and Pool tables available upstairs.
 Three TVs showing sport.

 79 Offham Road

 Takeaway food collection only.
 A little off the beaten track, a short walk from the High Street through the churchyard to find this popular, compact pub/restaurant with a L-shaped bar.
 The accent is mainly on Mexican/Italian food but there are also Sunday roasts and pizzas.
 With diners around the narrow bar area it can be a squeeze on busier evenings.

 - Bull Inn 1 High Street West Malling ME19 6QH (01732) 842753